Cotton futures are expected to trade lower: Angel Commodities

 Angel Commodities' report on Cotton

-MCX Jun cotton closed little higher on Wednesday after it dropped to 5 months low on Tuesday on report on diminishing physical demand on anticipation of good production in the next season as sowing progress is good in the country.
+MCX Jun cotton continues to trade lower this week to close 1.3% lower on Thursday on report on diminishing physical demand on anticipation of good production in the next season as sowing progress is good in the country.
+Government has increased Minimum Support Prices (MSP) on cotton for next season by 3.8% to Rs.
+4,320 per quintal for long staple cotton and Rs.
+4,020 for medium staple cotton, up from Rs.
+3,860 earlier.

 Outlook